 3. You’re guaranteed to have a new car in good condition.

-As the international companies don’t rent vans I have rented bigger vehicles from other local companies but if you don’t speak Turkish it can be harder to arrange (though in places like Antalya and Cappadocia they may very well have someone who speaks English working there).
+As the international companies generally don’t rent vans I have rented bigger vehicles from other local companies but if you don’t speak Turkish it can be harder to arrange (though in places like Antalya and Cappadocia they may very well have someone who speaks English working there).
 While my rule is simply to go with whoever has the cheapest options, that tends to be Hertz 75% of the time.